 The Company presently does not have adequate facilities or resources to manufacture its products or the hydroxyethyl starches used in its products.
 BioTime has granted Abbott an exclusive license to manufacture and market Hextend in the United States and Canada, and BioTime plans to enter into additional arrangements with pharmaceutical companies for the production and marketing of the Company's products in other countries.
-Although a number of pharmaceutical companies have expressed their interest in obtaining licenses to manufacture and market Company products in other countries, there can be no assurance that the Company will be successful making other licensing arrangements.
-If additional licensing or manufacturing arrangements cannot be made on acceptable terms, the Company may have to construct or acquire its own manufacturing facilities and to establish its own marketing organization, which would entail significant expenditures of time and money.
+In addition, NPBI International, BV, a Netherlands Company, has the facilities to manufacture Hextend for BioTime.
+However, there can be no assurance that the Company will be successful in entering into additional manufacturing and marketing arrangements.
+If additional manufacturing and marketing arrangements cannot be made on acceptable terms, the Company may have to construct or acquire its own manufacturing facilities and to establish its own marketing organization, which would entail significant expenditures of time and money.